The Italian-American Singers Who Walked So Frank and “Dino” Could Fly

 Dean Martin and Frank Sinatra alongside Ursula Andress and Anita Ekberg in the 1963 film 4 for Texas.
 The Italian-American crooners’ cross-media presence was part of what made them more famous than their predecessors / Photo: Shutterstock

 It’s Italian-American Heritage Month and our celebration wouldn’t be complete without acknowledging those musical anthems heard ‘round the world — think Dean Martin’s That’s Amore, Louis Prima’s Buona Sera, Frank Sinatra’s Come Fly With Me.
-These sorts of tunes make up a genre of love songs and romanticized odes to the “old country,” yet many of their singers never experienced the old country firsthand.
+These sorts of tunes are part of a genre of love songs and romanticized odes to the “old country,” yet many of their singers never experienced the old country firsthand.
 Some of the most iconic Italian-American showmen of the 1950s and beyond inherited their sounds of soulful yearning from a generation whose voices have been much more subdued in mainstream pop culture.
 Here’s a closer look at who and what really paved the way for Frank, “Dino” and others to fly.

 Building the Neapolitan name

-The Italian-American musicians of the early 20th century primarily sang canzone napoletana, of which O Sole Mio might be the most recognized example (though famously sung by beloved tenors Enrico Caruso and Luciano Pavorotti in 1916 and 1979, it was written in 1898).
+The Italian-American musicians of the early 20th century primarily sang canzone napoletana, of which O Sole Mio might be the most recognized example (though famously sung by beloved tenors Enrico Caruso and Luciano Pavarotti in 1916 and 1979, it was written in 1898).
 The next generation would take it to new levels of fame that reached beyond the immigrant experience.

 “The recurrent themes of this song tradition generally revolve around eternal pain of the loss of love, a feeling identified with the beloved woman, but often also with the city itself,” writes Simona Frasca in her book Italian Birds of Passage: The Diaspora of Neapolitan Musicians in New York.
 According to Frasca, Neapolitan music had “specific local and ethnic associations” until the turn of the 20th century, when it became “a commodity of mass culture projected into the territories of the nascent transnational culture.”